Medical Guardian vs Life Alert

 Medical Guardian and Life Alert are two of the industry’s most well-known medical alert system providers.
 They provide protection to thousands of older adults and ease the worries of their loved ones since help is available with a press of a button.

 Though Life Alert and Medical Guardian are excellent companies with long-standing reputations, there are some factors to consider if you’re choosing between the two.
-Life Alert is one of the most expensive providers on the market, but if you're looking for a simple system with quick response times and reliable service, they may be a great choice.
+Life Alert is one of the most expensive providers on the market, but if you’re looking for a simple system with quick response times and reliable service, they may be a great choice.
 Medical Guardian provides protection at a lower cost and has more bells and whistles for older adults looking for advanced technology and accessories.

 Life Alert has been in the business since 1987 and employs over 600 people.
 If any company is an expert in providing emergency monitoring for seniors, it's Life Alert!
 The company has over three decades of experience backed by an A+ rating from the Better Business Bureau1 and a Five Diamond2 certified call center, the highest certification given by The Monitoring Association.
 We wish that they offered more optional features with their six systems, such as fall detection, and we aren't thrilled with their three-year contract requirement.
 However, if Life Alert's systems meet your needs and budget, you won't be disappointed with their service.

 Fun Fact: There are nine Life Alert offices located across the U.S., all dedicated to serving older adults and their caregivers with emergency monitoring services.

 Medical Guardian, founded in 2005, is headquartered in Philadelphia, PA.
 The founder, Geoff Gross, was motivated to help seniors after his grandmother experienced multiple falls at home.
 We are impressed with their five systems to choose from, as well as a variety of features and add-ons such as fall detection and caregiver monitoring through their My Guardian customer care portal and app.
 The company is one of our top picks for medical alert systems.